onap/archived---policy-engine/docs/platform/policygui.rst

 POLICY Admin
 ^^^^^^^^^^^^

-| The POLICY ADMIN tab houses functionality that is performed by an administrator.
+| The POLICY **Admin** tab houses functionality that is performed by an administrator.
 | Only super users have access to the Admin Tab.
 The Lockdown feature is accessed from this tab.

 .. image:: PolicyGUI_Admin.png